 Boosting Part Performance with Heat and Pressure

-Hot isostatic pressing (HIP) is conducted in a vessel that subjects parts to very high heat and intense isostatic pressure, reducing porosity of cast and additively manufactured parts.
+HIP is conducted in a vessel that subjects parts to very high heat and intense isostatic pressure, reducing the porosity of cast and additively manufactured parts.

 How HIP Works: An Evolution